Weighted Bounded Mean Oscillation applied to Backward Stochastic Differential Equations: Decoupling operators

+In the following we will identify $\xi$, $\tilde \xi$, and $[\xi]$, and denote all of them simply by $\xi$.
+Similarly, we will use the notation $\xi^\vph$ for both the equivalence class $[\xi]^\vph$, and any representative of it.

-It should be pointed out that the factorization and the approach used here is distributional, and does not require continuous paths or a gaussian distribution.
+\item[(2)] The factorization and the approach used here is distributional, and does not require continuous paths or a gaussian distribution.
 As such, the approach might be useful also in other situations.